 5 Dental Restorations That Can Save Your Smile

-Any cavities found in your mouth will need to be drilled out and replaced with fillings.
-Many patients appreciate being able to use(also called composite resin fillings) for permanent teeth.
-That way, no one has to know that you had fillings.
-Composite resin fillings are different because they match the color of your natural tooth enamel unlike traditional metal fillings made out of amalgam, gold, or silver.
+Any cavities found in your mouth will need to be drilled out and replaced with dental fillings.
+Many patients appreciate being able to use tooth-colored fillings though (also called composite resin fillings) for permanent teeth.
+With this option, no one has to know that you had fillings if it’s something you want to keep private.

 To hide the appearance of tooth decay, cracks, chips, or even discoloration, you may want to ask an experienced restoration dentist if dental crowns are right for you.
 Like the name suggests, dental crowns sit on top of your teeth and cover the entire tooth above the gum line.

-During your first visit, your dentist will file down the tooth on all sides to make room for the new dental crown.
-Then, your dentist will take impressions of your tooth and send them to a lab where your dental restoration will get made.
+During your first visit, your dentist will file down the teeth on all sides to make room for the new dental crown.
+Then, your dentist will take impressions of your teeth and send them to a lab where your dental restoration will get made.